Rome & The Best of Campania

 tip

-Early risers who want to cram more in can visit St. Peter's first—it opens at 7am—spend 90 min. there, then walk around the Vatican walls to tour the Vatican Museums when they open at 9am.
-This'll free up more time later for Castel Sant'Angelo and some sights in Trastevere.
+Early risers who want to cram in even more can visit St. Peter's first—it opens at 7am—spend 90 min. there, then walk around the Vatican walls to tour the Vatican Museums when they open at 9am.
+This'll free up more time later for Castel Sant'Angelo and perhaps some sights in Trastevere.

-If you finish with St. Peter's quickly, you may want to head to the pope's nearby Renaissance fortress, the Castel Sant'Angelo on the river, which has a nifty museum of arms and armor.
+If you finish with St. Peter's quickly, you may want to head to the pope's nearby Renaissance fortress, the Castle Sant'Angelo on the river, which has a nifty museum of arms and armor.

-Either way, spend the evening in the medieval neighborhood of Trastevere, where you can find lots of excellent Roman restaurants.
+Either way, spend the balance of the afternoon and evening in the medieval neighborhood of Trastevere, where you can find lots of excellent Roman restaurants.

 » Stay: Rome